alemaulou/alemaulou/readme.md

 🏡 I currently reside in San Francisco, California.

-🌱 I work as a Lead CS Instructor @ [Google Code Next](https://codenext.withgoogle.com) via Deloitte Digital!
+🌱 I work as a Lead CS Instructor @ [Google Code Next](https://codenext.withgoogle.com)

 🚴 Outside of tech and yoga, I enjoy to run, cycle, lift, and climb.